bkelly16/45Drives/README.md

 * Passwordless SSH needs to be setup between each node as well as the computer running the config script
   * cd /setup/
   * ./config host1 host2 .... hostn
+* First build zpool on each node, then gluster volume, then mount.
+* hosts options will generate /etc/hosts file on each node to contain loclahosts and each node.
+If other entries were present in each node they will be need to be replaced.
+If using other hosts in the /etc/hosts file than add the hosts to the the script /gtools_v1.1/config after line 316 (i.e printf "otherhost 192.168.10.10" >> >> /tmp/ip